sanjeevkrishna2114/ipl_data_analytics/README.md

 3. Verify that CORS is properly configured in the Flask app
 4. Check the browser console for specific error messages

-### Database Connection Issues

-If the backend cannot connect to the database:

-1. Verify MySQL is running
-2. Check the database credentials in `app.py`
-3. Ensure the database and tables exist
-4. Check MySQL user permissions

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

 ## License